 Inframet proposes to characterize SWIR imagers by three ways: A)measurement of parameters typical for VIS-NIR cameras (Resolution, Minimal Resolvable Contrast, MTF, Distortion, FOV, Sensitivity, SNR, Noise Equivalent Input, Fixed Pattern Noise, Non Uniformity), B) measurement of parameters typical for thermal imagers (MRT, MDT, MTF, NETD, FPN, non uniformity, distortion, FOV), C) measurement of parameters of InGaAs FPA module at 1550 nm (Mean Detectivity, Noise Equivalent Irradiance, Noise, Dynamic range).
 Limiting tests to measurement of only type A parameters is acceptable in typical case of non-cooled SWIR cameras sensitive up to about 1700nm.
 Expanded tests including measurement of type B parameters are recommended in case of cooled SWIR cameras sensitive up to 2200nm.

 Fig. 1.
-ST200 test system for testing long range SWIR cameras
+ST200 test system for testing long range SWIR imagers

 Fig. 2.
-SINIS60 test system for testing short range SWIR cameras
+SINIS60 test system for testing short range SWIR imagers

-Inframet offers two types of test sytems for testing SWIR cameras:
+Inframet offers three types of test sytems for testing SWIR cameras:

 ST test system is in general a variable target measuring system that uses a series of different targets to project their images into direction of a tested SWIR imager.
 The imager generates distorted copies of the projected images.
 Quality of the images generated by the imager is evaluated by human observers or by software and its important characteristics of SWIR imagers are measured.
 The ST test system consists of a reflective off axis collimator, broadband light source, medium temperature blackbody, motorized rotary wheel, a set of targets, a set of filters, PC, frame grabber, and test software.